 The 21st century has witnessed an increase in the availability and use of satellite images to capture changes in landscape patterns through time.
-You may have already been exposed to classical change detection analysis, which is a type of monitoring in which changes in landscape patterns are quantified from satellite imagery between few snapshots in time.
-Change detection analysis in this way is insufficient however when the processes under investigation are highly dynamic, e.g., crop rotation and ecosystem disturbances/recovery.
-Such cases require continuous monitoring of satellite images at frequent intervals with time series analysis (TSA).
-Continuous satellite image data, referred to as Satellite Image Time Series (SITS) in this course, are used to monitor dynamic processes.
-Ecological indicators derived from SITS capture landscape patterns consistently at frequent intervals, which enable researchers and practioners alike to detect both abrupt or seasonal changes and gradual trends over time.
+You may have already been exposed to classical change detection analysis, which is a type of monitoring in which changes in landscape patterns are quantified from satellite imagery between a couple of snapshots in time.
+Change detection analysis in this way is insufficient however when the processes under investigation is highly dynamic, e.g., crop rotation and ecosystem disturbances/recovery.
+Such cases require continuous monitoring of satellite images at frequent (annual/seasonal) intervals with time series analysis (TSA).
+Continuous satellite image data, referred to as Satellite Image Time Series (SITS) in this course, are used to monitor dynamic environmental processes in the three FORAGES themes (i.e. Forest, Agriculture and Environment).
+Ecological indicators derived from SITS capture landscape patterns consistently at frequent intervals, which enable researchers and end-users alike to detect both abrupt or seasonal changes and gradual trends over time.
 In addition, SITS spanning long periods of time, provide insights into the "drivers of change" and underlying mechanisms governing change.
 Several satellite image archives are now publicly available with the emergence of relatively inexpensive high-performance cloud computing platforms.
 Each archive presents unique challenges in terms of acquisition and processing.
 At the same time, TSA encompasses an array of quantitative approaches to monitor and forecast ecological indicators derived from SITS.
 These include among others, autoregressive (AR), moving average (MA) and autoregressive moving average (ARMA) models.

 The number of SITS and methods for TSA can make environmental monitoring with Earth observation data a daunting task.
 The overall goal of this course therefore is to provide participants with sufficient knowledge and tools to acquire and process SITS, perform TSA on ecological indicators derived from SITS and design a successful environmental monitoring solution.
+In the NRM course Earth Observation for Natural Resources Management, students are asked to follow the Phinn et al. (2003) procedure when selecting and using a single satellite image and analytical technique to address specific problems in natural resources management.
+In this course, we shift attention away from early steps of the procedure (scale of observation and general analytical approaches) to latter steps of the procedure (data acquisition, processing, analysis, and evaluation).
+These steps are elaborated upon in Kennedy et al. (2009) for scientists and natural resource managers interested in integrating SITS into their environmental monitoring project.